Skip to main content

 We support:

-• Legislative or administrative changes to require a formal committee of appropriate stakeholders to be involved in all permit developments and rewrites so that input is balanced.
+• Legislative or administrative changes requiring a formal committee of appropriate stakeholders to be involved in all permit developments and rewrites so that input is balanced.
 All NPDES writing or rewrite committees should be chaired by an unbiased third-party individual.

-• An evaluation of the NPDES permitting process in Michigan with changes to allow long-term certainty for the ag industry and which eliminate the change that takes place for all industries every time a new administration is elected in our state.
+• An evaluation of Michigan’s NPDES permitting process, with changes that provide long-term certainty for the agriculture industry and prevent shifts in policy with each new state administration.
 We support a study committee by MFB to establish this evaluation and make recommendations.

-• Amending or repealing Part 17 of NREPA to prevent predatory litigation by special interests to penalize farmers operating under legitimate permits issued by MDEGLE.
+• Amending or repealing Part 17 of NREPA to prevent predatory litigation by special interests to penalize farmers operating under legitimate permits issued by EGLE.

 • Timely issuance of NPDES permits, in accordance with state and federal rules.